|Support||Chat & Email|

 Additionally, when you log in to your account, you can see that the devices you use with CyberGhost are being logged.
 Here’s a screenshot from my test account, showing that two of my devices are being logged:

-Therefore it is clear that there are some connection logs being maintained.
+Based on this information, it is clear that there are some connection logs being maintained.
 Many VPNs maintain some basic data to enforce the connection policy.
-There are also some VPNs that have undergone ‘no logs’ audits to verify their claims.
+CyberGhost, however, goes so far as to log the devices you use and then save this under your account info — all while claiming to be “no logs”.

 Because I am not physically in China, I cannot test VPNs there.
 Nonetheless, I posed the question to CyberGhost staff.